magnars/optimus/README.md

  - `:outdated` - the asset won't be linked to, but is available when referenced directly.
  - `:browsers` - the asset will only be linked to for this set of browsers *(todo)*

+There's also the case that some assets may be binary.
+Some of them might be large.
+Instead of keeping those `:contents` in memory, they have a `:get-stream` function.

 Built on top of that is a bunch of operations that either help you:

  - Load assets to put in the list: `optimus.assets`